proengsoft/laravel-jsvalidation/README.md

 [Upgrade Guide] (https://github.com/proengsoft/laravel-jsvalidation/wiki/Installation#upgrade-from-previous-versions) and update your `composer.json` file to make sure that your Javascript assets are updated correctly.**

+##### Known issues
+- This package is not compatible with other validation packages
+- DateFormat rule don't support timezone format

 ### Documentation